oemof/tespy/docs/modules/components.rst

 - :code:`dx` is the variable you want to calculate the derivative to.
 - :code:`conn` is the connection you want to calculate the derivative for.
 - :code:`kwargs` are additional keyword arguments required for the function.

-LaTeX documentation
-^^^^^^^^^^^^^^^^^^^
-Finally, add a method that returns the equation as LaTeX string for the automatic model documentation feature.
-Simple write the equation and return it with the :py:meth:`tespy.tools.document_models.generate_latex_eq` method, which automatically generates a LaTeX equation environment and labels the equation, so you can reference it later.
-Therefore, the latex generation methods needs the label as parameter.

 Need assistance?
 ^^^^^^^^^^^^^^^^